MystenLabs/sui/doc/wallet.md

-  the function is located (please [remember](#a-quick-look-at-the-gas-module) that the ID of the genesis FastX package containing the GAS module is defined in its manifest file, and is equal to 0x2, which is here extended to 20 bytes expected by the system)
+  the function is located (please [remember](#a-quick-look-at-the-gas-module) that the ID of the genesis FastX package containing the GAS module is defined in its manifest file, and is equal to 0x2)
 - `object-args` - a list of arguments of Sui object type (in this case there is only one representing the `c` parameter of the `transfer` function)